Contact the Commencement Coordinator

 Dr. Roger Perry became the sixth president of Champlain in 1992, and under his leadership Champlain established one of the country's first online academic programs.
 During the '90s, Champlain also offered academic programs at satellite campuses in Israel, United Arab Emirates and India.
 The first master's degree program was launched in 2002.
 During Dr. Perry's tenure, the campus expanded to include the Robert E. and Holly D. Miller Information Commons (1998), the S.D.
 Ireland Family Center for Global Business and Technology (2004) and the IDX Student Life Center (2005).

 Under the leadership of Dr. David Finney, Champlain's seventh president, the College began expanding its graduate programs.
-By 2009, the College had established study-abroad campuses in Montreal, Canada, and Dublin, Ireland, and in October 2013, the Master of Science in Emergent Media program began in Shanghai, China.
-The College marked a planning milestone in 2011 when President Finney introduced the Champlain 2020 Strategic Plan.
-During his nine years as president, the campus expanded to include five new residence halls, and in March 2014, construction began on a new academic building to house the Division of Communication & Creative Media.
+By 2009, the College had established study-abroad campuses in Montreal, Canada, and Dublin, Ireland.
+The College marked a planning milestone in 2011 when PResident Finney introduced the Champlain 2020 Strategic Plan.
+During his nine years as president, the campus expanded to include the Roger H. Perry Welcome & Admissions Center, Miller Center at Lakeside Campus, Center for Communications & Creative Media and five new residence halls.

 On July 1, 2014, the College welcomed its eighth president, Donald J. Laackman.
-In his first academic year, President Laackman provided leadership for the goals set forth in the Strategic Plan, which includes achieving distinctive academic excellence; enriching student life and career opportunities; enhancing financial stability; exciting, engaging and empowering faculty and staff; and fostering an inclusive and diverse community.
-In January 2015, President Laackman announced the launch of the Champlain Futures Initiative.
-Through this iterative process, the College is seeking to deepen its innovative culture and identify emerging trends and opportunities to position the College for continued future success.
+In his first year, President Laackman provided leadership for the goals set forth in the Strategic Plan, which includes achieving academic excellence; enriching student life and career opportunities; enhancing financial stability; exciting, engaging and empowering faculty and staff; and fostering an inclusive and diverse community.
+In 2015, President Laackman announced the launch of the Champlain Futures Initiative, an iterative process designed to deepen the College's culture of innovation by combining an understanding of the College's strengths with an awareness of emerging trends and opportunities.

 Much of the regalia in today's ceremony originated in medieval European universities such as Oxford.
 Since most of the professors in that age were church clerics, they wore heavy, rather austere, long robes with hoods.
 This manner of dress not only reflected their vows of poverty, but also kept them warm in the drafty university halls of the period.
 As time passed, these hooded robes evolved into elaborate vestments that more closely resembled the colorful, symbolic fashions of the royal courts.
 These vestments were often made of colored silks with heavy embroidery.
 Different styles of hoods (which were now entirely symbolic and no longer designed to cover the head), mortars (a stylized cap popular at the time) and cassock-like gowns displayed the loyalties, disciplines and levels of achievement of the wearer.